 Types of Risks in Construction Project Management

-Amendments in governmental laws and regulations, law and order, bribery, payment failure by the government, increase in taxes and change in government form this repertoire.
+Socio-political risks are another type of risk that can impact construction projects.
+These risks include changes in governmental laws and regulations, law and order, bribery, payment failure by the government, increase in taxes, and change in government form.

-Failure of logistics, labor disputes, design changes, labor productivity, rush bidding, time-gap for revision of drawings, shoddy work quality due to time constraints et cetera comprise the construction-related risks.
+Finally, construction-related risks are another major type of risk in construction project management.
+These risks include failure of logistics, labor disputes, design changes, labor productivity, rush bidding, time-gap for revision of drawings, and shoddy work quality due to time constraints.